chrmod/browser-core/modules/goldrush/README.md

     cluster\_id: {
       // the number of coupons that the user used (whatever it means) a coupon. coupons\_used: N,
-      // the number of coupons shown (clicked on show coupon if valid) coupons\_shown: N,
       // coupons opened (go to offer)
       coupons\_opened: N,
       // the number of coupons rejected by the user (explicitly clicked on not interested) coupons\_rejected: N,
+      // the number offers closed (the offer is not shown anymore) offers\_closed: N,
-      // the number offers closed (x button) offers\_closed: N,
+      // the number offers closed by the user (x button) offers\_closed\_by\_user: N,
+      // number of offers displayed (could be multiple times the same offer) offers\_displayed: N,
-      // number of offers displayed (unique offers) offers\_displayed: N,
+      // number of offers created (unique offers, this is created once independently of how many we show) offers\_displayed: N,
       // the number of checkout detected (probably boughts from the user side)
+      // this is only one per buying activity (not all the times we detect a checkout page)
       checkouts: N,
       // # of times the system detected a intent
       system_intents: N,
-      // the numbers the user visited a particular cluster.
+      // the numbers the user visited a particular cluster (everytime we get an event
+      // in the givin cluster we increment the counter).
       visits: N,
-      // number of unique visits?
-      unique_visits: N,
     },
     ...
   }